melkamu372/StegHub-DevOps-Cloud-Engineering/LEMP-STACK/web-stack-implementation-LEMP-stack-in-aws-102-107.md

 ## Project 2 covers similar concepts as Project 1 and help to cement your skill of deploying Web solutions using LA(E)MP stacks
  ### Step 0
-  1. Log to aws account console and create  EC2 instance of t2.micro type with Ubuntu 24.04 LTS (HVM) Server  lunched in the us-east-1 region.
+  1. Log to aws account console and create  EC2 instance of t2.micro type with Ubuntu 24.04 LTS (HVM) Server  launch in the default region us-east-1.

 ![image](https://github.com/melkamu372/StegHub-DevOps-Cloud-Engineering/assets/47281626/6f418a6c-2250-4fda-bf27-bb10b38ae3e0)